Sulfacetamide/prednisolone (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using silver nitrate or silver sulfadiazine (Silvadene®).
+- Some medicines can affect how sulfacetamide/prednisolone works.
+Tell your doctor if you are also using silver preparations, including silver nitrate or silver sulfadiazine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any other eye problems (including severe dry eyes) or infections, or if you have recently had cataract surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have glaucoma, cataracts, or other eye problems (including severe dry eyes).

 - If your condition has not improved within 2 days, stop using the medicine and call your doctor.